Goofy: Ohhh, not bigger than Xavier Cugat, the Mambo King! Everybody mambo!

 - The Chilean youtuber Germán Garmendia is very popular in Latin American countries (to the point where he has over 40 million subscribers, and at one point, he was the second most subscribed person on YouTubenote ), but is almost completely unknown outside of them.
 He didn't even have an article on The Other Wiki until May 2014, and still doesn't have one on this Wiki.

 - Nostalgia Critic affiliate Film Brain admitted that this is even tougher for producers who use a video hosting service that isn't YouTube, as the general public isn't really aware that other services exist.

 - Ryan ToysReview has over 23 billion views and has his own Nick Jr. show called Ryan's Mystery Playdate, but he's virtually unknown outside of kids under 8 and their families.

-- My Little Pony: Friendship Is Magic: Popular to the point of ubiquity on the internet, but still relatively obscure to a lot of people who don't go online much, or don't get the cable channel the show is broadcast on; other media are more likely to reference or parody My Little Pony in general rather than Friendship Is Magic specifically.
-If anything, it's likely to get most of its exposure from mainstream media poking fun at its adult fanbase, i.e. "bronies".
-This may lead to the impression that most of the fanbase is just weird.
+- My Little Pony: Friendship Is Magic: Early during its run, it became popular to the point of ubiquity on the internet, especially in animation fan circles, but was still relatively obscure to a lot of people who didn't frequent forums and imageboards much, or don't get the cable channel the show is broadcast on; other media are more likely to reference or parody My Little Pony in general rather than Friendship Is Magic specifically.
+Most of its exposure from mainstream media was poking fun at the sudden rise of its adult male fanbase, i.e. "bronies", with such coverage assuming that they were fans of the older cartoons rather than the 2010s one.

 - The Simpsons: Grandpa Simpson puts the generational divide of pop-culture into perspective for his then-teenaged son, Homer.